 The Top 10 Gender Equality and Empowerment Foundations in 2022

 In 2022, compassion and empathy are trending hard.
 Generation Z is leading the way for a more inclusive and equitable society.
-There are a number of foundations you can support that are solely focused on empowering others, so here are just a few.
+There are many foundations you can support that focus on empowering others, so here are just a few.

-In 2002 Robert and Clarence Efroymson founded Moriah, a fusion of both their separate foundations.
+In 2002 Robert and Clarence Efroymson founded Moriah, a fusion of their separate foundations.
 Their respective foundations supported human and civil rights both in the United States and Israel.
-Moriah now supports women’s rights and reproductive health, as well as conservation and environmental issues.
+Moriah now supports women's rights and reproductive health and conservation and environmental issues.